mrceyhun/testing-logstash/README.md

 - To continue testing without restarting logstash, you can open a 3rd shell in kubernetes pod and make changes in your configuration.
 After saving the config file, logstash will reread input data and send to defined host:port.
 ---

+### How to validate configuration
+You can use `-t` flag to validate configuration file without running Logstash:
+- `logstash -t -f logstash.conf`
+  - `Config Validation Result: OK.
+Exiting Logstash` means conf file is valid.
+  - For detailed logs, use `--verbose` or `--log.level=debug` flag also, such as: `logstash --verbose -t -f logstash.conf`

+### Advanced testing
+You may want to change `jvm.options`, `log4j2.properties`, `logstash-sample.conf`, `logstash.yml`, `pipelines.yml`, `startup.options` of Logstash.
+You can find all these files under `/etc/logstash` directory.
+Keep in your mind that `/etc/logstash/conf.d` is the location for configuration files of Logstash, if you run it as service without `-f` flag.

 ## References
 - https://www.elastic.co/guide/en/logstash/current/input-plugins.html